cncf/tag-security/governance/roles.md

 The general list of activities for TL are:

-* Establish new subprojects
+* Establish new sub-projects
-* Decommission existing subprojects
+* Decommission existing sub-projects
-* Resolve cross-subproject technical issues and decisions
+* Resolve cross-sub-project technical issues and decisions
 * Propose agenda items for meetings to ensure that open issues are discussed with the group when needed